-Since I couldn't get the recipe for oat energy bars from Shannetta or Charlie, we asked Genea’s cousin Taylor for a recipe.
-I met her at Abi and Genea’s wedding 19 years ago.
+Since I couldn't get the recipe for oat energy bars from Charlie, or her mom Shannetta, we asked Genea’s cousin Taylor LaTouche for a recipe.
+I met Taylor at Abi and Genea’s wedding 19 years ago.
 Taylor is a professional chef, and anything she bakes is hard to beat!

 These oat protein bars will give you the stamina and energy you need to Run With It!
 I am planning to bake them myself this weekend, and chomp a few with a glass of milk before I go out for one of my neighborhood walks.
 In fact, I’ll probably put some in the freezer for a rainy day.

 This is assuming I cannot sweet-talk my daughter-in-law Genea, the best cook on our staff, into baking a mega batch for all the runners-walkers-hikers-joggers-bikers-rollers-strollers in the family.
 Ooh, maybe we could have some for our Launch Party for the Run With It line this weekend!

 Chef Taylor’s Oat Bars

 - 2 cups old-fashioned rolled oats